-If you’ve ever eaten corned beef or pastrami, then you’ve eaten brisket of beef.
+If you’ve ever eaten corned beef or pastrami, then you’ve eaten beef brisket.

 This large piece of flavour-packed meat is often cured or smoked, but it’s also one of the best cuts for braising and slow cooking.